-West Sound Academy has offered the International Baccalaureate (IB) Diploma Programme since 2010.
+About the International Baccalaureate Diploma Programme

 While there are some similarities in that they are both eligible for college credit, there are many differences between the two programs.